akpw/akpw/_posts/2016-09-5-BinaryTreesPlayground-Part-II.md

 }
 {% endhighlight %}

-* Finally, for anyone wondering on the purpose of the `extras` var -- some of the more complex layout algorithms need to define many additional helper properties, and this is a way of enabling just that.
-Subclassing the model would obviously be another option, however in this case it'd be by far less clean and effective (as should become apparent in a few moments).
+* Finally, for the astute readers wondering about the purpose of that `extras` var -- some of the more complex algorithms need to define various additional layout properties, and this is a way of enabling just that.
+Subclassing the model would obviously be another option, however in this case it'd be by far less clean and effective (as should become apparent in next few moments).

 **The history of Tree Layouts**

 At that point, we've defined our layout model and the only thing remaining is to actually give it some valid `(x,y)` coordinates.

-Half of that already looks trivial, as we can simply take nodes' depths as their `y`s.
-So what is all the fuss about figuring out the remaining `x`s?
+Half of that already looks trivial, as for each node we should be able to easily figure out its `y` coordinate based on the node's depth.
+So what is all the fuss about the remaining `x`s?

-Well, turns out it is quite fascinating by itself and happens to be one of the classic NP-complete problems, with a relatively long history and many contributions from leading computer scientists.
+Well, turns out it is quite fascinating by itself and happens to be one of the classic NP-complete problems with a relatively long history and many contributions from leading computer scientists.

-One of the first algorithm was described by Donald Knuth[^1], and is basically a simple in-order traversal while incrementing an external x-position counter.
+One of the first layout algorithms was described by Donald Knuth[^1], and is basically a simple in-order traversal while incrementing a single x-position counter.
 {% highlight swift %}
 /// Base Layout Builders protocol public protocol TreeLayoutBuilder {